Monday, July 29, 2024

 1. “There must have been a time when the great God was alone.
 There must have been a time before his creation.”
 (Creation, p.
 10)

-2. “Before God began creating he was all alone in space, from time without beginning.” (“Your Will Be Done on Earth”, p.
+4. “Before God began creating he was all alone in space, from time without beginning.” (“Your Will Be Done on Earth”, p.
 14)

-3. “THE Creator, Jehovah God, needs no one.
+5. “THE Creator, Jehovah God, needs no one.
 He is wholly self-contained.
-He existed alone throughout a past eternity without ever feeling lonely, without feeling the need of anyone.” - December 1, 1963 Watchtower, p.
-734
+He existed alone throughout a past eternity without ever feeling lonely, without feeling the need of anyone.”
+(December 1, 1963 Watchtower, p.
+734)

-6. “Did God have a beginning?
+9. “Did God have a beginning?

 “Ps.
 90:2: “Before the mountains themselves were born, or you proceeded to bring forth as with labor pains the earth and the productive land, even from time indefinite to time indefinite you are God.”

 “Is that reasonable?
 Our minds cannot fully comprehend it.
 But that is not a sound reason for rejecting it.
 Consider examples: (1) Time.
 No one can point to a certain moment as the beginning of time.
 And it is a fact that, even though our lives end, time does not.
 We do not reject the idea of time because there are aspects of it that we do not fully comprehend.
 Rather, we regulate our lives by it.
 (2) Space.
 Astronomers find no beginning or end to space.
 The farther they probe into the universe, the more there is.
 They do not reject what the evidence shows; many refer to space as being infinite.
-The same principle applies to the existence of God.” - Reasoning From the Scriptures, p.
-148
+The same principle applies to the existence of God.”
+(Reasoning From the Scriptures, p.
+148)

-7. “Moses said in prayer to Jehovah: “You have always been, and you will always be.”
+11. “Moses said in prayer to Jehovah: “You have always been, and you will always be.”
 (Psalm 90:2, The Holy Bible, New Century Version) Here Moses describes God’s existence as stretching in two directions.
 One is toward the future.
 Jehovah is “the One that lives forever and ever.”
 (Revelation 4:10) Thus, God’s existence stretches forward into the eternal future.
 The other is toward the past.
 In other words, God was neither created nor did he come into existence.
-Rather, God’s existence stretches back into the infinite past.” - July 1, 2010 Watchtower, p.
-28
+Rather, God’s existence stretches back into the infinite past.”
+(July 1, 2010 Watchtower, p.
+28)

-8. “Before creation, Jehovah was alone.
+14. “Before creation, Jehovah was alone.
 But at one point, he welcomed his firstborn Son into his figurative tent.
 Jehovah took great pleasure in his new role as Host.
 The Bible reveals that Jehovah was “especially fond of” his Son.
 His first guest, in turn, “rejoiced before [Jehovah] all the time.”—Prov.
 8:30.”
 (June, 2024 Watchtower: Study Edition, p.
 2)

 Apologetic Uses of These Facts

 Sometimes Witnesses will argue against the eternal generation of the Son on the grounds that any kind of causation entails that that which is caused did not exist prior to being caused.
 In other words, they say that if the Son is generated by the Father, there was a time when he was not.
+Or, in other words, he is past finite.

 Thursday, July 18, 2024